proftpd/proftpd/README.md

     make
     make install

-However, a significant portion of ProFTPD's configurability is done at compile time, so it is highly recommended that you read INSTALL and all the README.* files that pertain to your platform and desired features before building the sources.
+However, a significant portion of ProFTPD's configurability is done at compile time, so it is highly recommended that you read _**INSTALL**_ and all of the _**README.***_ files that pertain to your platform and desired features before building the sources.

 ProFTPD uses a single configuration file.
-A few examples are included in the sample-configurations subdirectory of the source distribution.
+A few examples are included in the [sample-configurations/](sample-configurations/) subdirectory of the source distribution.

 On most systems, the `inetd` or `xinetd` configuration must be changed, either to remove the current ftpd entry to run ProFTPD standalone, or to change the current ftpd entry to use the proftpd daemon.